Ian McDonald

 He also contributes as a copywriter to publications such as ARTicle, and collaborates on books from Siobhan Doran Publications.

-He lectures on art and architecture for the Solva Edge Festival and St Davids’ Oriel y Parc.
+He has lectured on art and architecture for the Solva Edge Festival; St Davids’ Oriel y Parc; and, more recently, at Twr y Felin Art Hotel, St Davids.
 For more information, read his Blog.

 Artists in Residence & Exhibition